Could the Bizarre Helicopter Attack in Venezuela Be a Turning Point?

 Protests against the Maduro government began in earnest in April after the Supreme Court, widely seen as an extension of the regime, tried to usurp the duties of the National Assembly, a last bastion of the opposition.
 That decision was mostly reversed, but the opposition has not been moved, even as Maduro digs in his heels and the Organization of American States proves unable to come to a resolution on what to do about Venezuela.

-Pérez’s helicopter stunt is significant in that some experts expect the military will take the first steps to out Maduro.
+Pérez’s helicopter stunt is significant in that some experts expect the military will take the first steps to oust Maduro.
 And while Pérez’s faction appears, at least so far, to be tiny, meaning the move was more of a demonstration and less the attempted coup Maduro quickly said it was, it could perhaps represent the first flutterings of discontent within the military.
 Maduro has maintained that he has complete loyalty in the barracks, even while detaining at least 65 soldiers, including many junior officers.

 The former bus driver seemed determined to avoid any contagion.